nathancartlidge/powertoys-run-unicode/README.md

 replaced with the equivalent unicode character in your document, allowing for very the construction of very dense programs!

-For example, you can type `\lambda` and the plugin will insert `λ` into your document.
-For longer latex strings, such as `\mathbb{N}`, you can type `\bN` - this will result in inserting `ℕ` into your document.
+For example, you can type `\lambda` and the plugin will copy `λ` into your clipboard.
+For longer latex strings, such as `\mathbb{N}` (for `ℕ`), there are often shorter equivalents - in this case, you type `\bN`

-This plugin is based upon a complete export of Agda's input mappings - as such, any command that works in agda should also work here!
+This plugin is based upon a complete export of Agda's input mapping library - as such, any command that works in Agda should also work here!

 ## Installation
 ### Automatic Installation (`winget`)